-Humbolt Bay is located the north coast of New Guinea near Hollandia (Jayapura).
+Humbolt Bay is located the north coast of western New Guinea near Hollandia (Jayapura).
 Borders Cape Soeadja.
 To the east is Hollandia (Jayapura) and beyond the Cyclops Mountains and Tanahmerah Bay.
-Prewar and during the Pacific War known as Hollandia in Dutch New Guinea in the Netherlands East Indies.
-Today known as Yos Sudarso Bay, in honor of Indonesian Admiral Yos Sudarso who was killed during 1962 in a naval engagement against the Dutch at Vlakke Hoek (Etna Bay).
+Prewar and during the Pacific War, located in Dutch New Guinea (DNG) in the Netherlands East Indies (NEI).
+In 1963 renamed Yos Sudarso Bay in honor of Indonesian Admiral Yos Sudarso who was killed in a naval engagement during 1962 against the Dutch at Vlakke Hoek (Etna Bay).
+Between 1963-2007 part of Irian Jaya.
+Today located in Jayapura Regency in Papua Province in Indonesia.

 On April 22, 1944 the U.S. Army 162nd Infantry Regiment landed at White Beach 1 and met only minor resistance.
 Quickly, they secured the heights overlooking Hollandia.
 Immediately, supplies were stacked onto the beach, cramming the area with cargo.
 Meanwhile, a single Japanese bomber managed to slip thorough the mountains to the south, avoided American air cover and appeared over White